 Child arrangement orders

 This type of order establishes where the child or children will live and how time is spent with parents.
 As well as determining where a child lives and who the child spends time with, the court can also determine specific issues such as whether a child should be vaccinated, or even ensuring that the child’s name cannot be changed or they can’t be moved to a different school.
-Parents are encouraged to mediate, if appropriate, before making an application for a child arrangements order.
+Parents are required to try to mediate, if appropriate, before making an application for a child arrangements order.

 Moore Barlow can assist with applications for a child arrangements order and guide you through the process from start to finish.